-- Services are comprehensive and include those that are traditionally covered by medical insurance: medical; prescription; behavioral health; transplants; durable medical equipment; home health care; skilled nursing; physical, occupational, and speech therapies, chiropractic services; and vision wear.
+- Services are comprehensive and include those that are traditionally covered by medical insurance: medical; prescription; behavioral health; transplants; durable medical equipment; home health care; skilled nursing; therapy services, chiropractic services; and vision wear.

 - Preventive services are covered at 100% when in-network providers are used.
 Preventive services include contraceptive services and most birth control pills, physical exams, well-child visits, immunizations, lab tests (e.g., Pap, PSA, cholesterol), and other screening diagnostic services (e.g., mammograms and colonoscopies).

-- Each plan offers a vision care benefit.
+- Each plan offers a vision care benefit—no separate enrollment needed.

 - Each plan has annual out-of-pocket maximums for individual and family levels.
 Once the maximum is met, each plan pays 100% for in-network covered services for the remainder of the year.

 - There is no lifetime maximum benefit on medical services.

 Preventive care services are covered at no cost (1) when network providers are used and (2) when services are consistent with the U.S. Preventive Services Task Force guidelines and nationally recognized schedules.
 Preventive care is generally provided when there are no current symptoms or prior history of a diagnosed medical condition associated with the service.
 Preventive care services may include:

 - Screening tests such as mammograms, bone density testing, PSA and cholesterol labs.

 - Women’s health services including oral contraceptives, IUDs, hormone implants, injections, and sterilization.

 - Pediatric fluoride, iron, folic acid, low dose aspirin, and tobacco cessation products (up to certain limits).
 Over the counter medications require a prescription.